csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

 Early information extraction programs include GUS (Bobrow _et al._, 1977) and FRUMP

 (DeJong, 1982).
 Recent information extraction has been pushed forward by the annual Mes- sage Understand Conferences (MUC), sponsored by the U.S. government.
 The FASTUS finite-state system was done by Hobbs _et al._ (1997).
 It was based in part on the idea from Pereira and Wright (1991) of using FSAs as approximations to phrase-structure grammars.
-Surveys of template-based systems are given by Roche and Schabes (1997), Appelt (1999),
+Surveys of template-based systems are given by Roche and Schabes (1997), Appelt (1999), and Muslea (1999).

-Exercises 885

-and Muslea (1999).
 Large databases of facts were extracted by Craven _et al._ (2000), Pasca _et al._ (2006), Mitchell (2007), and Durme and Pasca (2008).

 Freitag and McCallum (2000) discuss HMMs for Information Extraction.
 CRFs were introduced by Lafferty _et al._ (2001); an example of their use for information extraction is described in (McCallum, 2003) and a tutorial with practical guidance is given by (Sutton and McCallum, 2007).
 Sarawagi (2007) gives a comprehensive survey.